hitubaldaniya/nodeJs/README.md

 This project developed in nodeJS framework with responsive design.

 ## Setup Local Environment
-- Use Microsoft SQL database to store this application data.
+- Use MySQL database to store this application data.
 - To create database with sample data run a script available in *database_script* folder into the SQL query.
 - To make a connection with database it is require to change settings in *settings.js* located at settings folder.